agentcatW/Discord-Gemini-Bot/README.md

 ## Overview

-The Discord Gemini Bot is a powerful AI-driven bot that leverages the capabilities of the Gemini 2.0 Flash Lite model, developed by Google.
+The Discord Gemini Bot is a powerful AI-driven bot that leverages the capabilities of the Gemini 2.5 Flash model, developed by Google.
 This bot is designed to assist users with a wide range of inquiries, providing precise and insightful responses.
 It is operated by the Discord user @agent.cat and aims to be the most helpful AI companion.

 ## Features

-- **AI-Powered Responses**: Utilizes the Gemini 2.0 Flash Lite model for generating responses.
+- **AI-Powered Responses**: Utilizes the Gemini 2.5 Flash model for generating responses.
 - **Slash Commands**: Supports slash commands for easy interaction.
 - **Conversation History**: Maintains a history of interactions for context-aware responses.
 - **Web Interface**: Includes a simple web interface for monitoring the bot's status.